wysockif/BattleZone/README.md

 ### Setup & usage

 1. Clone this repository:

     ```bash
     git clone git@github.com:wysockif/BattleZone.git
     ```

-2. Build the JAR file in the pom.xml location:
+2. Change your directory to `BattleZone/app` and build the JAR file:

     ```bash
     mvn clean install
     ```

 3. Run the application:

     ```bash
     java -jar target/BattleZone-1.0-SNAPSHOT.jar
     ```

 You can run it also by double-clicking.

 ---